-However, a WiFi extender can “boost” the signal, and expand your WiFi coverage to more distant areas of the house.
-In this article, I’ll review the best WiFi boosters, extenders and Mesh networks you can buy in the UK in 2018, and look at the things you need to check before you buy.
-And don’t worry if it all sounds a bit like Chinese – as I’ll also try to explain what it all means…
+In this article, I’ll take a look at some of the best WiFi boosters, extenders and Mesh networks you can buy in the UK in 2023, and look at the things you need to know and check before buying.

 Table of Contents